GOD! That's right!

 Now..That's a freaking loaded problem to have for an 8 year old girl.

 I still remember my dad's reaction when I made the comment.
 I don't remember the expression on his face neither his body language but I do remember his feeling of confusion and a feeling of "Oh shit, I wasn't expecting that."
 Now that I think of it, it reminds me of Rachel's famous response to Ross: "OMG are we supposed to answer?".
-(I put the link below for those not familiar with that scene or with Friends' TV show in general).

 So anyways, he lied me down on the master bedroom’s bed and asked me to wait there.